systems-rg/systems-rg.github.io/wss22.md

 toc: false
 ---

-# Winter systems school, IITD
+# Winter Systems School, IITD
 **Supported by the Mohit Aron Endowment**

 ## About
 We are excited to host the first winter systems school at CSE, IIT Delhi.
-We will study two system areas: cybersecurity and cloud computing.
+We will study two computer systems areas: cybersecurity and cloud computing.

 ## Logistics
-* **Duration**: Dec 4th-10th.
+* **Duration**: Dec 4th-9th, 2022.
 * **Eligibility**: Indian UG/PG students interested in systems.
 Must have completed pre-requisite courses: OS and compilers.
 * **Admissions**: We will conduct an online test.
-Details TBD.
+Details will be communicated over email.
+Apply by filling [this form](https://forms.gle/HK2hMBmqv1nRpYQx8).
 * **Cohort size**: Upto 100 students.
-4 students will be selected for doing a summer internship.
+Selected students will be offered paid summer internships at IIT Delhi in Summer 2023.
 * **Format**: In-class discussions, programming assignments providing hands-on experience, and online discussion forums.
 * **Financial support**: Lodging will be provided at the IIT Delhi campus free-of-charge.
 Some funds are also available for reimbursing travel expenditure.

 > Please note that we will NOT give any certificate of completion and will NOT provide recommendation letters to graduate schools or otherwise for participating in the WSS.

+## Inaugural talk
+The school will be inaugurated by [Mohit Aron](https://en.wikipedia.org/wiki/Mohit_Aron).
+Mohit has over 15 years of experience building scalable, high-performance distributed systems, and has been attributed as the father of hyperconvergence.
+Aron founded his current company  Cohesity in 2013 and co-founded Nutanix in 2009.
+Prior to founding Nutanix, Aron was at Google as a lead developer on the Google File System engineering project.

+Among many prestigious awards, Cohesity has received since its inception, Cohesity was named by the World Economic Forum (WEF) as one of the world’s 61 most promising Technology Pioneers 2018.

+Aron graduated with a Ph.D. in Computer Science from Rice University with a focus on distributed systems.
+He holds a Bachelor of Science in Computer Science from Indian Institute of Technology, Delhi, India.

+The title of his talk is "The Entrepreneurial Journey".

 ## Tentative topics